jundalisay/spblist/content/en/research/hermes/kybalion/chapter-05.md

 The Principle of Gender* is manifested on all planes of life, material mental and spiritual.
 But, as we have said before, "Gender" does not mean "Sex" sex is merely a material manifestation of gender.
 "Gender" means "relating to generation or creation".

-> *Superpyhsics note: The author is unable to say where the Principle of Gender comes from.
+{{< n n="The author is unable to say where the Principle of Gender comes from.
 In Superphysics, it comes from Yin-Yang as the 2 forces that divide the One into the All.
-The author merely says that the Principle of Gender exists
+The author merely says that the Principle of Gender exists" >}}